tatmanblue/ironbar/README.md

 # Iron Bar

 Iron is synonym for chain and bar is a synonym for block.
-This project is to develop an [SSI system](https://sovrin.org/faq/what-is-self-sovereign-identity/) using block chain protocol that can be used in authentication scenerios like games.
+This project is to develop an [SSI system](https://sovrin.org/faq/what-is-self-sovereign-identity/) using block chain that can be used in various scenerios like games.

 It's not limited to games, just an example.